 Glasgow’s Third Sector

-Glasgow’s third sector is comprised of over 2000 charitable organisations, social enterprises and community and voluntary groups and is supported by the Third Sector Interface.
-The operating environment of the sector is more challenging than ever with the impact of public spending cuts and welfare reforms being felt keenly by Glaswegians.
-In spite of this our effective, diverse, and resilient sector continues to provided crucial support and services to our city’s most vulnerable individuals and families.
+Glasgow’s Third Sector is comprised of over 3,000 charities, organisations, services, social enterprises, and voluntary groups.
+These are supported by the Third Sector Interface, which provides advice and support services.
+The operating environment of the sector is now more challenging than ever, as Glaswegians keenly feel the impact of public spending cuts and austerity.
+This diverse and resilient sector continues to provide crucial support and services to our city’s most vulnerable people and families.

 Some Facts and Figures about the Sector in Glasgow

-In addition, over 34,000 Glaswegians do some unpaid voluntary work every week for organisations with paid staff.
+It is estimated over 110,000 Glaswegians do some unpaid voluntary work every week for organisations.

-The annual income of the staffed sector is £865 million.
+The annual income of the sector is £2.8 billion.

-Over 17% of organisations focus on providing services to young people.
+Over 20% focus on providing services to children, young people and families.

 GCVS is the main development agency and advocate for voluntary and community organisations in Glasgow and a key partner in Glasgow’s Third Sector Interface.
 We help voluntary organisations unite to make a strong collective voice in Glasgow.